System Design Space

 Target: Quarter-over-quarter reduction

-Share of IaC changes that cause rollback or incidents.
+Share of infrastructure changes that lead to rollback or incidents.

 Drift resolution time